vittotedja/spm-g5t3/README.md

 Ensuring that our application is stable, testing is crucial for our development.
 Although CI/CD has already been implemented, here is how to test the functionalities locally.

+-   CI/CD function implemented through Github Actions We have implemented CI/CD pipeline in github actions which can be seen from our [main.yml](https://github.com/vittotedja/spm-g5t3/blob/master/.github/workflows/main.yml), where we implemented [PyTest](https://docs.pytest.org/) for unit and integration testing, and [Cypress](https://www.cypress.io/) for End To End testing.
+Additionally, we have also used [Vercel](https://vercel.com/) to handle the CD pipeline to make sure that we always provide the latest release as fast as possible for the client.

 -   To check for function

 ```bash